danbarr/terraform-aws-waypoint-static-website/README.md

-# Terraform module aws-nocode-s3-static-website
+# Terraform module terraform-aws-static-website-waypoint

 Provisions an AWS S3 bucket configured for static website hosting, with a sample HashiCafe website.

-Enabled for Terraform Cloud [no-code provisioning](https://developer.hashicorp.com/terraform/cloud-docs/no-code-provisioning/module-design).
+Enabled for Terraform Cloud [no-code provisioning](https://developer.hashicorp.com/terraform/cloud-docs/no-code-provisioning/module-design) and designed for use by HCP Waypoint.
+The HCP Waypoint project name will be used to build the bucket name.

 ## Prerequisites